ishaqjones/osTicket-Ticket-Lifecycle-Examples/README.md

 </p>

-Log out from admin privileges and log in as Jane Doe for analysis and resolution.
+Log out from Lead Admin privileges and log in as Jane Doe for analysis and resolution.
 Jane is assigned to the task and is working on the issue.

 <p>